Monogamy in animals: Monogamous species

 It is relatively uncommon to find monogamous relationships in fish, amphibians and reptiles; however, the red-backed salamander as well as the Caribbean cleaner goby practice monogamy as well.
 However, the male Caribbean cleaner goby fish has been found to separate from the female suddenly, leaving her abandoned.
 In a study conducted by Oregon State University, it was found that this fish practices not true monogamy, but serial monogamy.
 This essentially means that the goby will have multiple monogamous relationships throughout its life – but only be in one relationship at a time.
 The red-backed salamander exhibited signs of social monogamy, which is the idea that animals form pairs to mate and raise offspring, but still will partake in extra pair copulation with various males or females in order to increase their biological fitness.
 This is a relatively new concept in salamanders, and has not been seen frequently – it is also concerning that the act of monogamy may inhibit the salamanders reproductive rates and biological success.
 However, the study which was conducted in cooperation by the University of Louisiana, Lafayette, and the University of Virginia showed that the salamanders are not inhibited by this monogamy if they show alternative strategies with other mates.
 The shingleback skink, Tiliqua rugosa, is one of the best studied monogamous lizards.

 Azara's night monkeys are another species that proved to be monogamous.
 In an 18-year study conducted by the University of Pennsylvania, these monkeys proved to be entirely monogamous, exhibiting no genetic information or visual information that could lead to the assumption that extra pair copulation was occurring.
 This explained the question as to why the male owl monkey invested so much time in protecting and raising their own offspring.
 Because monogamy is often referred to as "placing all your eggs in one basket" the male wants to ensure his young survive, and thus pass on his genes.

 The desert grass spider, Agelenopsis aperta, is mostly monogamous as well.
 Male size is the determining factor in fights over a female, with the larger male emerging as the winner since their size signifies success in future offspring.

-The shrimp Spongicola japonica, lives inside the glass sponge Venus' flower basket.
+The shrimp Spongiocaris japonica, lives inside the glass sponge Venus' flower basket.
 A male and a female enter through the sponge's openings as juveniles.
 When they are fully grown they are too large to escape, but their larvae will leave through the openings.